← All posts

 • the conversation history is long

-That can be useful.
-It is not enough to build a legal system around.
+Those can be useful.
+They are not enough to build a legal system around.

 A real legal workflow needs memory that survives beyond a single run: